 Unfortunately, far too often store-bought bath bombs smell like you overdid it in the perfume aisle.
 Not ideal for the scent sensitive folks, or for those who want to avoid synthetic fragrances.

-Bath bombs are also one of those homemade gifts that don’t look homemade if executed correctly.
-For gifting, we suggest placing your finished product in a lovely cotton muslin bag such as this one, complete with a handmade tag — the perfect gift for the bath lover in your life.
-And they’re easy to make, which makes them a fun project to do with kids.
-Plus, what kid doesn’t love watching a bath bomb fizz and shoot rose petals into their bath water?!
+For gifting, we suggest placing your finished rose bath bombs in a lovely cotton muslin bag such as this one, complete with a handmade tag – the perfect Valentine’s Day, birthday or Christmas gift for the bath lover in your life.

-That said, we still opted to create our own recipe using the common DIY bath bomb ingredients of citric acid, baking soda, corn starch and Epsom salts, all in an effort find the perfect combination.
+That said, we still wanted to create our own recipe using the common DIY bath bomb ingredients of citric acid, baking soda, corn starch and Epsom salts, all in an effort find the perfect combination.